clipperhouse/netlify/content/jargon.md

 jquery: true
 ---

-Jargon is a Go package with tokenizers and lemmatizers.
-The source code and docs are [here](https://github.com/clipperhouse/jargon).
+[Jargon](https://github.com/clipperhouse/jargon) is a Go package with tokenizers and lemmatizers.
+It’s useful for identfying, and optionally replacing, canonical terms in text.

-I've put together a little playground below.
+The default implementation is based on a dictionary of tags and synonyms from Stack Overflow.
+I’ve put together a playground below.

 <style type="text/css">
-    #result-wrap, #examples {
+    #result, #examples {
         display:none;
+        margin-top: 12px;
     }
     .hint {
         color: #666;